 That reminds me of a story…

 I remember watching professional wrestling on TV back in when I was in grade school, particularly AWA wrestling.
-It had smaller venue and smaller crowds, than what you see on TV now.
+It had a smaller venue and smaller crowds, than what you see on TV now.
 I think ESPN used to broadcast it on TV.

-Well anyways, when ever a boring match was taking place, some guy in the crowd would start chanting, BORING, BORING, BORING.
+Well anyways, whenever a boring match was taking place, some guy in the crowd would start chanting, BORING, BORING, BORING.

 You want to write, like your talking to your pal.
 Refrain from being like an instructions booklet, so go out on a limb and try to be fun or just add your personality.
 So, don’t turn into a robot when you are writing, just remain yourself.
 I think we all assume a different persona when we write, some for the good and some for the bad.
-I think the more comfortable you are with writing the more of your personality comes out.
+I think the more comfortable you are with writing, the more of your personality comes out.
 This is usually can be attained by simply writing more.
-So, please remain a human for your readers sake.
+So, please remain a human for your reader’s sake.

-Opening up and sharing a personal experience is more entertaining than spouting paragraphs of bland hum drum information.
+Opening up and sharing a personal experience is more entertaining than spouting paragraphs of bland humdrum information.
 As I did above referencing a story I had that involved keeping your audience engaged.
-Everyone of us, have very unique stories to share that are interesting.
+Every one of us, have very unique stories to share that are interesting.
 Sometimes, it’s just hard to recall them at the time of writing them.
-When writing some ideas are just birthed at that particular moment and other are well thought out.
+When writing some ideas are just birthed at that particular moment, and other are well thought out.
 Just be open to both methods.

 An Amazing Title

-Why am I bring up this is because titles are everywhere to see and steal.
+Why am I bring up this is because titles are everywhere to see and steal?
 Steal?
 Yes, Steal.

 Nobody owns a copyrighted title.
-People have been “borrowing” attention grabbing headlines for hundreds of years.
+People have been “borrowing” attention-grabbing headlines for hundreds of years.
 This is the one case where stealing is okay.
-Find what works on you and then use that title or slightly modify that title to suit your current blog.
+Find what works for you and then use that title or slightly modify that title to suit your current blog.
 So pay attention when your browsing through websites, social media or even magazines.
 There is nothing new under the sun and why spend the time thinking of them when they are already in physical form.
 You should be making a list of titles that catch your eye and make you click on them or just catch your eye.

-Sometime it’s even possible for that phrase to have no competition when doing keyword research.
+Sometimes it’s even possible for that phrase to have no competition when doing keyword research.